Finding better ways to provide the materials the world needs

 “You can feel a momentum and energy shift.
 As a leader, there is no time to sit in the shadows, we all need to step up.
 It doesn’t matter if we’re uncomfortable, nervous or don’t have all the answers.
 We all have a role to play and I believe people can see the difference we are making and the new direction we are heading as a business.

 “For me, the Emerging Indigenous Executive Leadership Program was a game changer.
-I’ve done other leadership programmes, but it’s always a Western focused perspective of what leadership should be.
+I’ve done other leadership programs, but it’s always a Western focused perspective of what leadership should be.
 EIELP focused on embracing our Indigenous values and personal experience and allowed us to feel confident to ‘walk in two worlds’ and bring our true self to work.
 I felt so proud hearing the stories and journeys from everyone in the EIELP group – it was a really powerful energy in the room, and we created such a strong bond with each other.

 “When you’re succeeding as an Indigenous leader, you’re not winning for yourself, you’re winning for your whole mob.
 This is why I am so passionate about Social Investment and the work I do at Rio Tinto; I am committed to driving positive change to the people and communities around me.